johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 This is where everything pretty much coalesces to implement our multiplexed requests.
 Again, this bears quite a bit of similarity to the `handleRequest()` method ([code here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/nestjs-faye-transporter/src/requestor/clients/faye-client.ts#L27)) we built in the previous article.
 That's not surprising, as it's implementing our *STRPTR*.
 If you look at it from 10,000 feet, you can see the outlines of that: we build a `clientFaye.publish()` call (packaged in `publishRequest`), we then subscribe to the response channel (with an appropriate handler), we then publish the request.
 As we did in the last chapter, we return an `unsubscribe()` function as part of the Observable creation.

 Nestled in amongst that are two bits of what we might call "accounting":
 1. Keeping track of our *open subscriptions* on the response channel.
 We do this because there is only **one** shared physical response channel.
 When all outstanding requests are satisfied, we will unsubscribe.
-If there are outstanding requests, we know a subscription on the shared response channel is already in place.
+If there are outstanding requests (count > 0), we know a subscription on the shared response channel is already in place, so we don't subscribe again.
 2. Managing that association of `id -> response handler instance` we talked about earlier.
 The association is kept in `this.routingMap`, a JavaScript [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) we inherit from the superclass.
 Each new request adds an entry to the map.
 Each completed response deletes the entry.

 Finally, let's talk about the call to `createSubscriptionHandler()`.
 Back inside `publish`, we call this method as a factory to return the appropriate callback handler.
 So we're returning the handler that will be plugged into the `fayeClient.subscribe()` call &#8212; that is, the code that will be invoked for every inbound method.
 This code wraps the call to our actual user-land handler.
 It does the following: